LurieK/React-todolist/README.md

 # Daily To-Dos

-This is a web application that lets users maintain various to-do lists in one place.
-Using **React**, I've built dynamic components with useState and useEffect hooks to manage state effectively.
-The app is built with a component-based architecture, allowing for cleaner code and improved reusability.
-One of the key features of the project is its use of **local storage** and **JSON** for data persistence, meaning the user's to-do items persist even after a page refresh or closing.
-Additionally, the application has a **responsive design**, making it easy to use on any device.
-With a strong focus on user interface design and problem-solving, this app delivers a straightforward and satisfying user experience.
+This web application maintains multiple to-do lists in one place.
+Using **React**, I've utilized useState and useEffect hooks to manage state and store lists in localStorage.
+Additionally, with a focus on user experience the application has a **responsive design**, making it easy to open on any device.

 <div align="center">
   <img src="todo_laptop.png" alt="Example Image" width="300" style="display:inline; margin-right:10px;"/>